BlogEmployee Communication Best Practices

 Most people don’t share their most private details with strangers.
 But when it comes to emails, many people don’t realize the dangers of sharing private details via this method of communication unless there are strong security measures in place.

-Generally, emails are not the place to share sensitive personal or business information.
+It stands to reason that emails are not the place to share sensitive personal or business information.

-#10 Complete Your Cybersecurity Training
+#10 Focus on Ongoing Cybersecurity Training

 Employee training in cybersecurity awareness is a crucial aspect of email security best practices.